sejal-jagtap/de_sql_guidebook/README.md

    - Reviews are linked to papers via `paper_id`.
    - Each review contains a reviewer name, a score (1–10), and optional comments.
    - Multiple reviews per paper were included to support aggregation and ranking queries.

+Why use primary and foreign keys?
+- Primary and foreign key constraints ensure **referential integrity**.

+Why use NOT NULL?
+- `NOT NULL` constraints prevent missing critical information.

+Why use CHECK?
+- CHECK constraints enforce valid values for paper status and review scores.